 Repetition allows each priority to become increasingly relevant.
 You probably experienced the phenomenon the last time that you purchased a new car.
 You researched it, looked at images of it over a long period of time and see it every day after purchase.
 Suddenly you starting seeing that car everywhere.
 Did people follow your idea to buy a silver Toyota Camry, or did that particular object become more relevant to you through repeated exposure?

 Ask employees a question four times over the course of the month and they begin to always think about certain activities and ideas on a regular basis.
 After three months, an employee’s RAS is automatically activated by the most important initiatives.
-Ask your team those same questions all year and they become idea-generating machines.
+Ask your team those same feedback questions all year and they become idea-generating machines.

 As an added bonus, employees begin to fine-tune their systems.
 The particular details of one’s job has more weight, and employees see information once perceived as extraneous, as now being beneficial to their roles.
 They connect dots that they could not sense before, and what they see and hear becomes the inspiration for great ideas instead of being just another lost opportunity.